 She is known for her contributions in the field of social work and is published on the experience of Caribbean immigrants.
 She has expertise in a range of issues including race and ethnic relations, immigrant rights, voting rights, felon disenfranchisement and civic engagement.
 She is the author of No One Asked Us: The Under-representation of African Americans and Latinos on Local Boards and Commissions.

 Natishia Y. June, is currently the Organizing Manager for the American Civil Liberties Union (ACLU) of Florida, and a Jacksonville native.
-Natishia is a proud graduate of Florida Agriculture & Mechanical University (FAMU) with a degree in Criminal Justice and is a small business owner.
+Natishia is a proud graduate of Florida Agriculture & Mechanical University (FAMU) with a degree in Criminal Justice and is a small business owner and author of “Greatness”